Café, airport, hotel: The unofficial guide to public charging etiquette

 Free drinks.
 Charge by the minute for being there.

-An intriguing approach.
+An intriguing approach, right?

-Eliminates long-term table hogs
+• Eliminates table hogs

-Predictable revenue per seat
+• Predictable revenue per seat

-Encourages quick sessions → better turnover
+• Encourages quick sessions → better turnover for café owners

 Costs

-Casual coffee drinkers may avoid it
+• Casual coffee drinkers might avoid it

-Harder to attract spontaneous drop-ins
+• Harder to attract spontaneous drop-ins

+Is this the way of the future for café working?
+Hard to say.
 But it highlights the real theme of all shared spaces:

-They work best when everyone contributes fairly — with purchases, with space awareness, and with smart charging habits.
+They work best when everyone contributes fairly: with purchases, with space awareness, and with smart charging habits.